2022–23 FC Barcelona season: May

-On the next day, Barcelona defender Jordi Alba announced that he would be leaving the club at the end of the season after reaching a mutual agreement with the club to terminate his contract one year before it was due to expire.
+On 24 May, Barcelona defender Jordi Alba announced that he would be leaving the club at the end of the season after reaching a mutual agreement with the club to terminate his contract one year before it was due to expire.
 Jordi Alba will be leaving the club after 11 years.
 During that time he has scored 26 goals and provided 91 assists.
 He has won 18 trophies with the club.

 On 28 May, Barcelona played their last home match of the season at the Camp Nou, where 88,775 fans were gathered to bid farewell to the iconic stadium and its special and unique open plan look, which it has had for 66 years, since its opening in 1957; before renovations of the stadium as part of the plan "Espai Barça" ("Barça Space") begin in the summer.
-Barcelona will play their home games next season at the 56,000 capacity Olympic Stadium (Estadi Olímpic Lluís Companys) on Montjuïc, aiming for a return to the rebuilt Camp Nou in November 2024 if construction goes to plan.
-The new Camp Nou will have a retractable roof covered in 30,000 square metres of solar panels and will have 105,000 seating capacity.

 Barcelona marked the special occasion with a 3–0 win over Mallorca, with Ansu Fati scoring twice and Gavi scoring once.
 It was also a special occasion since it was the last match at the Camp Nou for both club legends Sergio Busquets and Jordi Alba, both of whom played for 80 minutes and came off the pitch to a long and emotional standing ovation and applause from the spectators.
 Marc-André ter Stegen earned his 26th clean sheet of the season, equalling the all-time record in the league, set by Deportivo La Coruña's Francisco Liaño in the 1993–94 season.
 Tributes were made before and after the match to honor Sergio Busquets, Jordi Alba and the Camp Nou.